griffeth-barker/griffeth-barker.github.io/_posts/2025-11-10-revisiting-my-first-script.md

 Write-Host "Disabling Windows Defender Firewall for the Domain network environment..."
 Set-NetFirewallProfile -Profile Domain -Enabled False
 ```
-I don't really have any comments for this aside (aside from a couple of global things, while I'll cover at the end of this section).
+I don't really have any comments for this (aside from a couple of global things, while I'll cover at the end of this section).

 There was a long section of code dedicated to removing Windows 10 bloatware and undesired apps (highly truncated for brevity):
 ```powershell